Norway174/Champions-Costume-Manager/README.md

 ## What doesn't work / TODO list:
 - Detecting CO folder.
 Uses a static folder right now.
 You have to change it yourself, and then compile in order to use it.
 - Renaming costumes.
 This also including renaming the handle, so you can actually use your friends costumes.
-N(Needs testing.)
+(Needs testing.)
 - Disable costumes without deleting them.
 - More??